Profile and Career

 Public sector jobs are typically in regional/municipal/public authorities, government research institutes like the Geological Survey of Denmark and Greenland (GEUS), Risø National Laboratory and the Danish Meteorological Institute (DMI), or at universities and other institutions of higher education.

 In industry, jobs are spread out across many different sectors.
-The largest private sector job sources are oil companies, construction companies and consulting engineering firms.
+The largest private sector job sources are energy companies, construction companies and consulting engineering firms.

-An increasing number of geologists from Denmark find work abroad in connection with environmental development work and consulting in the mining and oil industries, and at universities and other research institutions.
+An increasing number of geologists from Denmark find work abroad in connection with environmental development work and consulting, and at universities and other research institutions.